Comparing Medicare, Medicare Advantage, Medigap and Medicaid

 - Coinsurance

-Medigap plans are offered by Medicare-approved private health insurance companies and will have a monthly premium.
-Some Medigap plans also provide additional benefits not covered by Original Medicare, such as health care coverage for when you travel outside the U.S. These plans do not include prescription drug coverage.
+Medigap plans are offered by Medicare-approved private health insurance companies and have a monthly premium.
+Some Medigap plans also provide additional benefits not covered by Original Medicare, such as health care coverage for traveling outside of the U.S. These plans do not include prescription drug coverage.

 Medicare Part C

-Also called Medicare Advantage, these are plans through Medicare-approved private health insurance companies that administer the benefits of your Original Medicare.
-Even though you are receiving your benefits from a private health insurance company, you are still in the Medicare program, with Medicare rights and protections.
+Also called Medicare Advantage (MA), these are plans through Medicare-approved private health insurance companies that administer the benefits of your Original Medicare.
+Even though you receive benefits from a private health insurance company, you are still in the Medicare program, with Medicare rights and protections.

-Not all Part C plans work the same, but many do have additional coverage options that are not provided through Original Medicare.
-This often includes chronic illness, dental, hearing and vision care, as well as drug coverage.
+Not all Part C plans work the same, but many offer additional coverage options that are not provided through Original Medicare, including coverage for chronic illness, dental, hearing and vision care, as well as drug coverage.

-A benefit of Part C is that, unlike Original Medicare, there is an out-of-pocket maximum each year for covered services, protecting you from excessive annual health care costs.
+Part C plans also have an out-of-pocket maximum each year for covered services, helping to protect you from excessive annual health care costs.

-With many Part C plans, you'll likely be required to use health care providers within the plan’s network, known as in-network providers.
+With a Part C plan, you'll likely be required to use health care providers within the plan’s network, known as in-network providers.
 Some, but not all, Part C plans offer out-of-network coverage but for a higher out-of-pocket cost.

 When shopping for Medicare Advantage plans, you may also see these acronyms for other MA plans: PPO, HMO and SNP.
 You can learn more about these plans at medicare.gov.